gtatters/ThermImageJ/Readme.md

 Once you have installed everything above, and verified no errors, you can check or change the directory paths in FIJI/ImageJ.

+ThermImageJ is set up to detect whether you are using Mac OSX, Linux or Windows and attempts to define the appropriate file paths automatically.
+Thus, you should not need to change parameters, but it is useful to check and become familiar with the process.

 Navigate to the ThermImageJ.ijm toolset file and open it using a text editor or the built-in ImageJ macro editor:

 <img src="./images/ToolsetHeader.png" width="100%" />